5 Tips for Choosing a Big Adoption Event Location

 Foot traffic is one of the top factors to consider when hosting a large-scale event—so make it easy for people to find and get to you.

-- Misty Valenta, community programs coordinator for Williamson County Regional Animal Shelter in Georgetown, TX, warns not to automatically agree to hold your event at a business just because the people there express an interest in collaborating with you.
+- Don't feel pressured to automatically agree to hold your event at a business just because the people there express an interest in collaborating with you.
 The business may be counting on you to bring in the foot traffic rather than vice-versa.
-Valenta says, "We are most successful at events or locations that already have a noted level of foot traffic."

-- Assuming a business or organization meets the physical needs of your event, Shrodes says to consider what marketing value it can bring to the table.
-If the business or organization has a large social media following and/or is willing to put advertising dollars toward your event, that will also increase your foot traffic.
+- Assuming a business or organization meets the physical needs of your event, consider what marketing value it can bring to the table.
+If the business or organization has a large social media following, and/or is willing to put advertising dollars toward your event, that will also increase your foot traffic.

 - Accessibility to major roads is also important for maximizing crowds.
 And it's worthwhile to consider the location's access to public transportation since some people—including your volunteers—may need that option.